Deep Dive into EchoCLIP

 )

 create_model_and_transforms() is a function from the open_clip library that loads a pretrained CLIP model from Hugging Face Hub, hf-hub:mkaichristensen/echo-clip, sets it to 32-bit precision, and runs it on a CPU.
+The function returns the model configuration, echo_clip, and the preprocessing transformations for validation, preprocess_val, which will be used later to preprocess the video frames before feeding them into the model.

 Video Embedding